clekremer/ppfourresub/README.md

 - add DATABASE_URL in the Config Vars
 - add DISABLE_COLLECTSTATIC = 1 in the Config Vars

-### Prepare the env and settings.py file:
+### Prepare the .env and settings.py file:
-- In GitPod workspace, create an env.py file
+- In GitPod workspace, create an .env file
-- Add the DATABASE_URL value and SECRET_KEY value to the env.py file
+- Add the DATABASE_URL value and SECRET_KEY value to the .env file
-- Update the settings.py to import the env.py file and add SECRETKEY and DATABASE_URL file paths
+- Update the settings.py to import the .env file and add SECRETKEY and DATABASE_URL file paths
 - Comment out the default database configuration
 - Save files and make migrations
-- Add the STATIC files settings - the url, storage path, directory path, root path and default file storage path.
+- Add the STATIC files settings - the url, storage path, directory path and root path
-- Link the file to the templates directory in Heroku.
-- Change the templates directory to TEMPLATES_DIR
 - Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']

 ### Create files / directories
 - Create requirements.txt file
-!!!- Create three directories in the main directory; media, storage and templates.???
 - Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi